igrr/edc23/slides.md

 <v-clicks>

 * Compilation checks
-  * Compile the component for every supported IDF version and chip target.
+  * Compile the component for every supported IDF version and chip target
-  * Compile with different Kconfig option settings.
+  * Compile with different Kconfig option settings
 * Static analysis
 * Unit tests
+  * On host, emulator or real HW
 * Integration tests
-  * On real HW or in an emulator
+  * In an emulator or on real HW

 </v-clicks>